Simple Models and Biased Forecasts: Proofs

 where the second inequality is using the assumption that the true process is exponentially ergodic, and the last equality is due to the fact that $a_1$ is the eigenvalue of $C_1$ largest in magnitude.
-On the other hand, by Theorem \ref{thm:d-state-covariance}, the variance of $y_{t}^{(1)}$ is the same under the true and pseudo-true m.i.o. $d$-state models.
+On the other hand, by Theorem \ref{thm:d-state-m-i-o}(b) (or Theorem \ref{thm:1-state-covariance}), the variance of $y_{t}^{(1)}$ is the same under the true and pseudo-true $d$-state models.
 Therefore, the agent overestimates the magnitude of $y_{t}^{(1)}$'s autocorrelation at all lags.

 In part (b), set $v=p_n$, which implies $v'y_t=y_{t}^{(n)}$ and $w=\Gamma_0^{\frac{1}{2}}p_n=u_n$.
 Thus,